The Loddon Race : A Walking Guide: Devil Track to Red Hill

 All that lovers of nature can do for the moment, is to put aside their horror and view this area as an abandoned factory designed to process the earth in pursuit of gold.
 And as a factory, it's a remarkable relic of unfettered avarice, a lesson for us to ensure that we never again allow the promise of short term gain to override our responsibility to leave the land in a fit state for future generations.

-The story of the Loddon Company Channel has been explored in great detail by Jodie Turnbull, Peter Davies and Susan Lawrence in their study 'Rivers of Gold: The Loddon Company Water Management and Alluvial Mining at Fryerstown'.
+The story of the Loddon Race has been explored in great detail by Jodie Turnbull, Peter Davies and Susan Lawrence in their study 'Rivers of Gold: The Loddon Company Water Management and Alluvial Mining at Fryerstown'.
 As they say in this study, 'The mining water system built by the River Loddon & Tributaries Water Supply Company operated under a succession of owners for almost a century.
 It was the most extensive private water supply network in the Castlemaine district and preserves some of the best examples of inverted siphons in Victoria and possibly Australia (page 7)'.
-It snaked for over 24 kilometres through rugged desiccated country, from its source in the upper Loddon, Drummond North, to finish at Red Hill, Fryerstown, emptying its by then sludge laden water into Fryerstown Creek (where it would have eventually made its way back into the Loddon River again).
+It snaked for over 24 kilometres through rugged desiccated country, from its source in the upper Loddon, Holcombe, to finish at Red Hill, Fryerstown, emptying its by then sludge laden water into Fryerstown Creek (where it would have eventually made its way back into the Loddon River again).
+(Note: The authors of the above paper call the Loddon mining water system, the 'Loddon Race' and I will follow their example).

 Our starting point is a large cleared and firm area off Devil Track not far north of its intersection with Irishtown Track (see the green parking symbol on the above map).
 The roads in this section of the Castlemaine Dry Diggings National Heritage Park are a mixed lot but for much of the time these tracks are quite accessible to conventional vehicles.

 The channel here is pretty much dead flat and so water will often sit here.
 This allowed water to flow in both directions depending on which company was using the channel at the time.
 Continue on to the next intersection.
-Here below, on the left, water is flowing in from the south from the Loddon River (towards the camera) and, on the left, flowing southwest (away from the camera) down a natural watercourse, towards Vaughan.
+Here below, on the left, water is flowing in from the south from the Loddon River (towards the camera) and, on the right, flowing southwest (away from the camera) down a natural watercourse, towards Vaughan.

-Head to the right (westwards) following the channel as it falls precipitously down Rocky Gully to where it flows into Rocky Dam (4).
+Head to the right (westwards) following the race as it falls precipitously down Rocky Gully to where it flows into Rocky Dam (4).
 You may find it full of water, or empty depending on the season.

-The channel emerges close to the intersection of the Vaughan Chewton Road and the Drummond Vaughan Road (see photo below).
+The race emerges close to the intersection of the Vaughan Chewton Road and the Drummond Vaughan Road (see photo below).
 Once this was quite a dangerous intersection owing to the angle both of these roads met and it was sometimes difficult to see approaching cars.
 The intersection has been improved by lowering the Drummond Vaughan Road and ensuring the two roads meet at a right angle.
 The remains of the old approaches can still be seen alongside the new road.
-The Vaughan channel continues on the other side of the road (5).
+The Vaughan race continues on the other side of the road (5).

 Only a few metres down there is a minor race heading off to our right (north).
 It's a little hard to see but perhaps you can see it in the photo below.
 Because it's filled with leaf litter it looks more like an old walking trail than a water channel.
 If you miss this junction you'll find yourself at a dead end down the bottom of the slope where you can peer over the edge of a cliff.